 - Gasket Kits for Adapter Plates above (three gaskets for front, back & counter-bore)

 - End Locators for Exhaust Gas Re-circulation (EGR)Gasket Kits

 Notes on Flanges, End Plugs & Centering Locators (or Pins):

 - SER Outer Tubes have both Flanges and End Plugs, while SER Inner Tubes have Flanges only.

-- SER Inner Tubes installed horizontally typically have three (3) glued pins, 120° apart, located five inches (5”) from the tube end (opposite the flange).
+- SER Inner Tubes installed horizontally typically have three (3) glued pins, 120° apart, located three inches (3”) from the tube end (opposite the flange).
 These pins insure the SER Inner Tube is centered inside the SER Outer Tube.
 The height of the pins depends on the ID of the Outer Tube used (must be determined before ordering).
 SER Pins are usually glued to the Inner Tube just before installation into the furnace (Note: Use the glue provided).

 - Vertically-oriented SER Inner Tubes usually do NOT require pins for Centering Location.

-- EGR Inner Tubes are not flanged and typically have six (6) Silicon-brazed pins, two sets of three (3) each, 120° apart, located five inches (5”) from each tube end.
+- EGR Inner Tubes are not flanged and typically have six (6) Silicon-brazed pins, two sets of three (3) each, 120° apart, located three inches (3”) from each tube end.
 These pins insure the EGR Inner Tube is centered within the Outer Tube at both ends.
 The height of the pins depends on the ID of the Outer Tube used (must be determined before ordering).
 Both horizontally- and vertically-mounted EGR Inner Tubes require these Centering Locator pins.

-- EGR Inner Tubes are paired with an End Locator insuring A) proper spacing of the EGR Gap with respect to the burner nozzle, and B) sufficient length for the combustion gases to make the turn into the Outer Tube (typically 2” to 4” depending on the burner manufacturer).
+- EGR Inner Tubes are paired with an End Locator insuring A) proper spacing of the EGR Gap with respect to the burner nozzle, and B) sufficient length for the combustion gases to make the turn into the Outer Tube (typically 2” to 4” depending on the burner requirements).